netscaler/netscaler-adc-metrics-exporter/README.md

 --target-nsip    | Provide the &lt;IP:port&gt; of the Citrix ADC to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
 Agents like Prometheus will need to scrape this port of the container to collected metrics
 --metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
 If not provided, all metric entities from metrics.json will be loaded
---secure         | Option 'yes' can be provided to collect metrics from Citrix ADC over TLS.
-Default: 'no'.
+--secure         | Option 'no' can be provided to collect metrics from Citrix ADC.
+Default: 'yes'.
---username       | Provide the username of the Citrix ADC to be monitored.
-Default: 'nsroot' --password       | Provide the password of the Citrix ADC to be monitored.
-Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
+--start-delay    | Specify time for which exporter should sleep before starting metric collection.
 Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target Citrix ADC.
 Default: 15s --metrics-file   | The location of metrics.json file.
 Default: /exporter/metrics.json --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log --log-level      | The level of logging.
-DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with non-required configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI.
+DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI.
 --k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller, "k8s_ingress_service_stats" dashboard can be used only if correct CICprefix is provided and CIC version is 1.2.0 and above.
 Default prefix is "K8s"

+Login Credentials can also be provided using environment variables NS_USER, NS_PASSWORD.
+Though, secret volume is the preffered method for security.

 **NOTE:**  If TLS is being used by providing the --secure='yes' option, then it is recommended to create a new user on the Citrix ADC having only read permission.
 Documentation on creating new users with required permission can be found [here](ADD_LINK).